musikid/pjdfstest/book/src/introduction.md

 # Introduction

-PJDFSTest is a file system test suite.
+PJDFSTest is a file system test suite focused on POSIX compliance, primarily for FreeBSD file systems.
 It was originally written to validate the ZFS port to FreeBSD, but it now supports multiple operating systems and file systems.

 This is a complete rewrite of the original test suite in Rust.

-### NOTE: The documentation is still a work-in-progress.
+**NOTE: The documentation is still a work-in-progress**

 ## Build